 Each first-year seminar course is unique.
-However, there are some shared, common items each seminar course should include.
+However, there are some shared, common themes/goals each seminar course should include:

 Are there specific faculty development resources related to teaching development and career advancement?

 Yes.
-The Institute for Teaching Excellence & Faculty Development (TEFD, pronounced TEFF-dee) supports the professional development of faculty across all career stages and disciplines with programs and resources focused on student-centered teaching, course and curriculum design, faculty mentoring, intercultural competency, scholarly writing, leadership, and more.
-TEFD focuses on both teaching development and career advancement.
+The Center for Teaching and Learning (CTL) supports the professional development of faculty across all career stages and disciplines with programs and resources focused on student-centered teaching, course and curriculum design, faculty mentoring, intercultural competency, scholarly writing, leadership, and more.
+CTL focuses on both teaching development and career advancement.

 Are there student success related training and professional development opportunities for me?

 Yes.
 Undergraduate Student Success offers a Student Success Development Series for faculty and staff.
 Topics range from leveraging technology to promote success to supporting academic skill development to understanding unique populations of students.